From Words and Exercises to Wellness: Farsi Chatbot for Self-Attachment Technique: Introduction

-Our dialogue agent is grounded in Self-Attachment Technique (SAT)~\cite{edalat2015introduction, Edalat2017}, a recently developed psychotherapy framework based on attachment theory, which has proven effective in both clinical and non-clinical populations \cite{ijerph19116376, polydorou2021}.
-SAT consists of 26 self-administered exercises for the user to enhance their capacity for emotion self-regulation and well-being.
-The chatbot extends an existing text-only application in English \cite{9750315} by creating a large pool of Farsi utterances with a reinforcement learning approach using ParsGPT2 \cite{ParsGPT2}.
+Our work extends an existing text-only SAT chatbot in English \cite{9750315} by creating a large pool of Farsi utterances with a reinforcement learning approach using ParsGPT-2 \cite{ParsGPT2}.
 This approach is similar to the one explored in \cite{10063528} for translating English utterances into Standard Chinese.
-At each stage of the conversation we then select the most coherent utterance from the dataset using ParsBERT \cite{Farahani_2021} embeddings.
+At each stage of the conversation, we then select the most coherent utterance from the dataset using ParsBERT \cite{Farahani_2021} embeddings.
 In addition, our chatbot relies on a mixture of model-based and rule-based modules to comprehend user sentiment and intent.
-Our emotion recognition module, trained on a dataset of 6,000 examples that we collected, identifies 12 fine-grained emotions with 92.13\% accuracy.
+Our emotion recognition module, trained on a dataset of over 6,000 examples that we collected, identifies 12 fine-grained emotions with 92.13\% accuracy.

 In order to maximize usability, our chatbot supports both text-based and voice-based modalities and is cross-platform, and we include the option for users to change the tone of the conversation from formal to informal.
 Finally, we augment the platform with a QA system called SAT Teacher to answer user questions about SAT.
-The chatbot is evaluated for empathy, engagingness and effectiveness via a human study with 51 volunteers from the non-clinical population.
-We find that the majority of study participants rate the chatbot highly on all three metrics (with 7.31, 7.51 and 7.24 mean scores respectively, on a 1-10 scale).
-The overall performance of the dialogue agent and the SAT Teacher is also positively scored (with 7.39 and 7.33 scores respectively).
+We evaluated the chatbot via a human study with N=51 volunteers from the non-clinical population.
+We find that the majority of study participants rate the chatbot highly on all metrics (with an overall average score of 7.25 on a 1-10 scale).
+The performance of the SAT teacher also scores positively (average score 7.42).

-Our main contributions are the following: (1) we develop a Farsi dialogue agent for enhancing mental health.
-To the best of our knowledge, ours is the first mental health agent in Farsi; (2) we collect a dataset of 6,000 Farsi utterances annotated with 12 fine-grained emotions.
-We make this dataset public at \href{https://anonymous.4open.science/r/Datasets-92E0}{annonymized GitHub link}; (3) we show the effectiveness of the agent in the non-clinical population, paving the way for future clinical studies applying similar technologies.
+Our main contributions are: (1) We developed a Farsi chatbot to enhance mental health.
+To the best of our knowledge, ours is the first mental health chatbot in Farsi; (2) we collected monolingual Farsi datasets and made them publicly available on GitHub\footnote{\href{https://github.com/SATProject/Datasets}{https://github.com/SATProject/Datasets}}.
+Good-quality monolingual datasets are fundamental for moving Farsi from a low to a high-resource language~\cite{shamsfard2019challenges}; (3) we examined the effectiveness of the chatbot in a non-clinical population with N=51 participants, paving the way for future clinical studies applying similar technologies.